Google Professional Cloud DevOps Engineer (GCP-PCDE) Certification Exam Syllabus

 - Configuring deployment processes (e.g., approval flows)

-Implementing CI/CD pipelines.
-Considerations include: - Auditing and tracking deployments (e.g., Artifact Registry, Cloud Build, Google Cloud Deploy, Cloud Audit Logs)
+Implementing and managing pipelines.
+Considerations include: - Auditing and tracking deployments (e.g., Artifact Registry, Cloud Build, Cloud Deploy, Cloud Audit Logs)

-- Deployment strategies (e.g., canary, blue/green, rolling, traffic splitting)
+- Deployment strategies (e.g., canary, blue/green, rolling, traffic splitting, feature flags) and defining success metrics based on application or ML pipeline telemetry

 - Rollback strategies